ncats/gsrs3-main-deployment/docs/the-backend-login-process.md

 curl -s 'http://localhost:8081/api/v1/whoami' -H "Cookie: ix.session=$SESSION_KEY" | perl  -MJSON -n0777 -E '$r = decode_json($_); say $r->{computedToken}'
 ```

-This gets the `api/v1/whoami` endpoint and it extracts the `computedToken` value from the response JSON.
+This gets the `api/v1/whoami` endpoint, and it extracts the `computedToken` value from the response JSON.

 Run this command to temporarily set the token value in your terminal.